RightToAskOrg/bulletin-board/README.md

 This is a proof of concept for a server implementing a bulletin board and providing proofs of inclusion via Merkle trees.

 There is a simple REST API with JSON encoding.
+Run `cargo doc` to generate rust docs - the API is a simple wrapper around the functions described in `target/doc/bulletin_board_demo/datasource/struct.DataSource.html`

 There is a simple html/javascript client provided for testing that uses the REST API.
 Associated files are in the WebResources folder.